 Introduction

-Commencing April 2026, payrolling Benefits in Kind will become compulsory, eliminating the need for employers to submit P11D forms at the end of the tax year.
-This measure aims to minimize the administrative burden for employers and HMRC, simplifying the process of reporting and the payment of tax.
+Payrolling Benefits in Kind will become compulsory from April 2027, eliminating the need for employers to submit P11D forms at the end of the tax year.
+This measure aims to minimise the administrative burden for employers and HMRC, simplifying the process of reporting and the payment of tax.
 Prior to this date, employers have had the opportunity to payroll benefits following submission of an application to HMRC.
-In addition to the benefits for employers, there are also the following benefits to employees:
+The main benefits to employers are:

 By including benefits in the payroll system, employers can streamline the process of reporting and taxing benefits.
 This reduces the need for separate P11D forms and minimises administrative workload.